akkadotnet/akka.net/docs/articles/configuration/hocon.md

             baz : ${bar.foo}
           }

-Because there is no inherent cycle here, the substitution must "look forward" (including looking at the field currently being defined).
+Because there is no inherent cycle here, the substitution will "look forward" (including looking at the field currently being defined).
 To make this clearer, in the example below, `bar.baz` would be `43`:

     bar : { foo : 42,
             baz : ${bar.foo}